 Maria’s first business idea was to open a coffee shop, which she attempted for half a year but it did not work out.
 Despite this initial setback she remained determined and this time really thought about what she wanted to do.
 “I asked myself “What do I know?
 What am I good at?”
 After much contemplation, I decided to focus on my strength in marketing, I had studied it at university, I had confidence in my talent and I had connections in the field.”

 So Maria set up Webseitenheldin, a web design and online marketing company that helps entrepreneurs and companies establish and improve their online presence.
 She applied for and received funds from the German government to start.
-After her first attempt at setting up a business had not worked, Maria did all she could to avoid this happening again: “I listened to personal development podcasts, they said that you need a mentor, so I googled it and found out about the Youth Business Germany (YBG) mentoring program.”
-She contacted YBG and was paired with Jörg Schoolmann, an experienced businessman who was able to support Maria in her journey.
+After her first attempt at setting up a business had not worked, Maria did all she could to avoid this happening again: “I listened to personal development podcasts, they said that you need a mentor, so I googled it and found out about the Youth Business Germany (YBG) mentoring programme.”
+She contacted YBG, Youth Business International's member in Germany, in partnership with the Citi Foundation, and was paired with Jörg Schoolmann, an experienced businessman who was able to support Maria in her journey.
 She said:

 “It’s really cool, he helps me with everything.
 I ask lots of questions like how to get customers, ideas, how to do the project work, how to make financial plans and how to organise myself and my business, because he has done it on his own.”

 Maria’s awareness of the mentoring opportunity helped transform her company.
 She stresses the importance asking for help, in order to have a successful business, and values the confidence he has given her and the sounding board he provides.